03. TCP Server and Client

 setsockopt(fd, SOL_SOCKET, SO_REUSEADDR, &val, sizeof(val));

-• The 2nd and 3rd arguments specifies which option to set.
+• The combination of the 2nd & 3rd arguments specifies which option to set.

 • The 4th argument is the option value.